Didomi - Developers documentation

 });

-While this method is perfectly valid, its main drawback is that your event listener only gets registered once the SDK is ready so that you will miss events fired during the SDK initialization.
+While these methods are perfectly valid, their main drawback is that your event listeners only get registered once the SDK is ready, meaning you will miss events fired during the SDK initialization.
 We recommend using the didomiEventListeners method instead.

 React